lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.
 Make the result of the verification available to the application.

-If any processing step fails, then the Initiator MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC protocol MUST be discontinued.
+If any processing step fails, then the Initiator MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be aborted.

 ## EDHOC Message 3 {#m3}